dataset-ninja/roundabout-aerial-images-for-vehicle-detection/README.md

 # Roundabout Aerial Images for Vehicle Detection

-Roundabout Aerial Images is a dataset for object detection tasks.
+Roundabout Aerial Images is a dataset for object detection task.